-General Mills, Inc. – Women in Leadership: The Power to Build the Future (Case Study)Jan 09, 2001
+General Mills, Inc. – Women in Leadership: The Power to Build the Future (Practices)Jan 09, 2001

 General Mills’ initiative, Women in Leadership: The Power to Build the Future, centers on creating meaningful dialogue between diverse employees and senior leadership.
 The initiative is marked both by empowered employees who make recommendations that lead to real change and by senior leaders who continuously engage their workforce in conversations about diversity.